hamsoool/soul-scaper/README.md

-# Soul Scraper — Web Scraping API
+# Soul Scraper — Web Scraping & Document Aggregation API

-A REST API that automatically monitors, scrapes, and aggregates data from a website.
+A REST API that automatically monitors, scrapes, extracts, and aggregates documents from configurable web sources.
 Built with FastAPI and deployed on Render, with data stored in Supabase PostgreSQL.

+Designed for websites that publish documents (such as PDFs), announcements, reports, bulletins, or datasets on a recurring basis.

 > ⚠️ Free-tier Render service — may take 30–60 seconds to wake up after inactivity.

 ---

-## Authentication
+# Authentication

 All endpoints (except `/health`) require an API key passed via the `X-API-Key` header.